 Flows (Debris Flows, Mud Flows, Creep)

 Flows are generally more rapid movement of sediment, compared to slides.

 A debris flow is the rapid movement of loose soil, rock vegetation, air and water move as a slurry downslope and is typically caused by heavy precipitation.
-Debris flows typically trigger other types of flows or slides in steep-slope areas, largely consisting of silt and sand size sediment.
-This type of landslide occurs mainly in Central and Southern Trinidad but can and do occur along the Northern Range.
+Debris flows typically trigger other types of flows or slides in steep-slope areas, largely consisting of silt and sand-size sediment.
+This type of landslide occurs mainly in Central and Southern Trinidad but can and does occur along the Northern Range.
 A debris avalanche is a type of debris flow, but moving at speeds up to and in excess of 160 KM/H.

-While a creep falls under a flow, it is imperceptibly slow with slow, steady, downward movement of slope-forming soil or rock.
+While a creep falls under a flow, it is imperceptibly slow with a slow, steady, downward movement of slope-forming soil or rock.
 This type of flow mainly occurs across parts of Southern Trinidad, with the most recent example being the Los Iros landslide resulting from the 21st August 2018 earthquake.
-Investigation is still ongoing by the UWI Seismic Research Center, but the leading hypothesis by local geologists and geophysicists is that a debris slide was triggered by the August 21st earthquake, causing significant faulting in the area, destroying farmland and severely damaging infrastructure with subsequent creep as sediment continue to move.
+The investigation is still ongoing by the UWI Seismic Research Center, but the leading hypothesis by local geologists and geophysicists is that a debris slide was triggered by the August 21st earthquake, causing significant faulting in the area, destroying farmland and severely damaging infrastructure with subsequent creep as sediment continue to move.
 Creep is indicated by curved tree trunks, bent fences or retaining walls, tilted poles or fences, and small soil ripples or ridge.
 (USGS, 2004)

 - Groundwater pressure acting to destabilize the slope.
 This is why landslides tend to occur with heavy rainfall in elevated areas, particularly across the Northern Range